snowdj/quantitativeThoughts/README.md

 * What is website tagline? <http://intuitivewebsites.com/articles/website-taglines/>
 * What is apple touch icon? (and Favicon) <http://www.computerhope.com/jargon/a/appletou.htm>
 * What is the difference between 0.0.0.0 and localhost, (when running jekyll locally) <http://stackoverflow.com/questions/20778771/what-is-the-difference-between-0-0-0-0-127-0-0-1-and-localhost>
+* What is the difference between Sitemap or HTML Site Map?, see <http://www.webpagemistakes.ca/create-sitemap-or-html-site-map/>

+### Sitemap info:

+A [sitemap](https://en.wikipedia.org/wiki/Site_map) is a file with a collection of links to everything your website can serve.
+You’ll do just fine without one, but it may help with getting your website indexed.
+Search engines such as Google can use your sitemap to reach items that they would not have discovered otherwise.

+This site already contains a sitemap which was part of the jekyllbootstrap!

+* For information about format of sitemap used by google, see <https://support.google.com/webmasters/answer/183668?hl=en>
+* For information on how to create a sitemap for a jekyll website/blog, see <http://ututs.com/A-Sitemap-Generator-for-Jekyll-Powered-Websites/>
+* For information on how to submit the sitemap to google, see <https://support.google.com/sites/answer/100283?hl=en>

+Still NEED to do the step in this [last link](https://support.google.com/sites/answer/100283?hl=en)

 ## License for jekyllBoostrap